smfoisal/slate-text-editor/README.md

 ## Custom Rich Text Editor using Slate
-Rich Text Editor Using React, Redux and Slat
+Rich Text Editor Using React, Redux and Slate.js